-Yes, it’s Tuesday, the day to enjoy tacos.
-Taco Tuesdays were started by Mexican Cantinas to entice customers to dine on discounted tacos and margaritas, for increased sales on a rather slow night of the week.
-Tacos are such fun and easy to make, there’s no need to head out to your local taqueria, just make your own with a store-bought rotisserie chicken.
+Yes it’s Tuesday, another great day to enjoy tacos.
+Tacos are such fun and easy to make, and there’s no need to head out to your local taqueria when you can simply make your own using a store-bought rotisserie chicken.

-Rotisserie chicken is available everywhere, from big box stores to local grocers.
+Rotisserie chicken is available everywhere from big box stores to local grocers.
 These chickens do vary in taste — some are injected with a saline solution for added moisture, while others are rubbed with a dry spice mixture.
-Select your chicken wisely, so it matches the flavors you enjoy most.
-If you have questions about how your chicken was prepared, ask the butcher.
+Select the chicken that matches the flavors you enjoy most, but let’s face it – they all taste pretty good for the convenience.

 I think this recipe for Rotisserie Chicken Tacos is one of my favorites, not only because of its simplicity, but it has loads of Mexican flavors that scoop up nicely in a toasty tortilla.
-You will definitely feel as though you bought these tacos off your favorite taco truck and what better way to end a Tuesday.
+You will definitely feel as though you bought these tacos off your favorite taco truck – what better way to brighten a Tuesday.

 1 rotisserie chicken